-A project interconnected to Circuit 295 could not provide reliability to 597 and/or 298.
-However, that project can consist of multiple pieces (e.g. solar plus batter plus DR), although SDG&E is only willing to sign one contract.
+A project interconnected to Circuit 295 could not provide distribution capacity to 597 and/or 298.
+However, that project can consist of multiple technologies (e.g. solar plus batter plus DR), although SDG&E is only willing to sign one contract.